anbehindY/furniture-mall/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello rails backend <a name="about-project"></a>
+# 📖 FURNITURE MALL BACKEND <a name="about-project"></a>

-The "Hello Rails Backend" application is developed using Ruby on Rails and serves as a backend system.
-Its purpose is to provide an interface, or API, that supplies messages to another application called [Hello React Frontend](https://github.com/eudondian/hello-react-front-end/tree/front-end) which is built using the React framework.
+The "Furniture Mall Backend" application is developed using Ruby on Rails to serves as a backend system.
+Its purpose is to provide an interface, or API, that supplies messages to another application called [Furniture Mall Frontend](https://github.com/anbehindY/furniture-mall-frontend.git) which is built using the React framework.

 ## 🛠 Built With <a name="built-with"></a>